corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 The amount of time required for recovery can't be guaranteed as peers might be temporarily unavailable or have low bandwidth.

-Collaborative Recovery policies that mandate the SLAs for the participants' nodes to respond to the DR requests should be enforced at the Business Network governance level.
+Collaborative Recovery policies that mandate the SLAs for the participants' nodes to respond to the disaster recovery requests should be enforced at the Business Network governance level.

 ## Overview of the Collaborative Recovery CorDapps

 Collaborative Recovery is made up of two CorDapps - LedgerSync and LedgerRecover.
-They are used together to reconcile and recover lost data.
+These are used together to reconcile and recover lost data.

 ### LedgerSync

-LedgerSync is a CorDapp that safely, and privately highlights the differences between the common ledger data held by two nodes in the same Business Network.
+LedgerSync is a CorDapp that safely and privately highlights the differences between the common ledger data held by two nodes in the same Business Network.
 A peer running the CorDapp can be alerted to missing transactions.
 This procedure is called **Reconciliation**.